joonasviljakainen/secretmessages/documentation/implementation.md

 ## UI

-There's a UI, but it's still WIP.
+There's a UI, but it's super crappy.
+Nonetheless, it works.